shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-sync-with-trade-desk-faq.md

 ---
-title : Microsoft Monetize - Deal Sync with Trade Desk (FAQ) description : This page deals with FAQs on Deal Synchronization with Trade Desk. ms.date: 10/28/2023
+title: Microsoft Monetize - Deal Sync with Trade Desk (FAQ)
+description: This page deals with FAQs on Deal Synchronization with Trade Desk. ms.date: 10/28/2023
 ---

 # Microsoft Monetize - Deal sync with trade desk (FAQ)

-Frequently Asked Questions About Deal Synchronization with Trade Desk
+Frequently Asked Questions About Deal Synchronization with Trade Desk:

 > [!NOTE]
 > This feature is in **Beta**.
 It is only available to select clients.
 Please consult your Account Manager if you'd like to be added to the beta test.